julius-boettger/fractals/README.md

 ### Controls

+When the fractal window is focused, you can interact with it using the following controls:

 - `←`/`→`: Cycle through different fractals
 - `↑`/`↓`: Increase/decrease fractal iteration
   - ⚠️ Careful: Memory usage increases exponentially with every iteration increase.
 When you eventually run out of memory, your operating system will (hopefully) attempt to prevent itself from crashing by killing this process.